 When adding a new account, an MSSP customer trial of the Umbrella dashboard is only started if you have selected GPL or Both—not MSLA—as your licensing option when adding a new account.
 For more information about licensing options, see Manage Licensing.

 Starting a new trial lets you provide a potential customer with free access to Umbrella for 21 days so that a customer can "test drive" Umbrella.
 When you create a trial, your customer receives a "Welcome to Cisco Umbrella" email that includes a link to your customer's Umbrella dashboard.
-A customer's 21 day free trial period does not start until the customer signs into their Umbrella dashboard.
+A customer's 21 days free trial period does not start until the customer logs into their Umbrella dashboard.

-At any time during this trial period you can convert a trial to a subscription through the Cisco Commerce Workspace (CCW).
+At any time during this trial period, you can convert a trial to a subscription through the Cisco Commerce Workspace (CCW).
 For more information, see Convert a Trial to an Umbrella Subscription.

 At any time, including after a trial has expired, you can extend a trial.
 Trials can be extended three times, with each extension being for a period of seven days.
 For additional trial extensions, contact your Cisco Umbrella sales representative.

 At the end of the trial period, if the customer has not bought a subscription, the customer's access to Umbrella downgrades to the Premium DNS package.